eimardsobrinoz/login-get-create-pet-app/README.md

 Head for the signup page clicking on the top right link "Sign up".
 Complete the form and once the form is valid, you will be redirected to home screen.
 Once there you can go back cloking on logout.
+Here you are able to create a new user in the data base.

 # LOGIN
 In this screen, you have to complete the form, and once it is valid, clicking on sign In you will be redirected to mail confirmation page.